camillecoding/Climate_Change_Predictions/README.md

 ### :bulb: Hypothesis

 We have several questions we expect that this data will answer.
 The main questions for our project are:

-* Can our machine learning model accurately predict emissions data from now until 2050?
+1) Can we use machine learning to accurately predict CO2 emissions between now and 2050?

-* How do changes in global surface temperatures affect emissions data, or vice versa?
+2) Will CO2 emissions continue to rise within the highest-emitting countries between now and 2050?

+3) How will the projected CO2 emissions affect surface temperatures?

 ### :memo: Team Communication Protocols